AndreKoepke/home-system/README.md

 # home-system

+Smart homes are rising.
+But often, a home with programmable switches is called "smart".
-Smart homes are comming.
-A home reaches "smartness", when you never have to touch a button or switch again.
+I think, that a home reaches "smartness", when you only rarely have to touch a button.
 This is, what this project is trying to do.

 # Feature list